gianlukk994/dotfiles/README.md

 - [ ] Config new git profile
 - [ ] Add Exa, Alfred with brew
 - [ ] Add snappy from mas
+- [ ] Add iterm script for loading settings from custom folder